-Moreover, having successfully secured ISO 9001:2000 certification for the Quality Management System (QMS) of our wholesale lending and trust banking processes, we sought the expansion of our ISO-certified QMS to our other critical processes.
+Moreover, having successfully secured ISO 9001:2000 certification for the Quality Management System (QMS) of our wholesale lending and trust banking processes, we sought LANDBANK was among the institutions cited during the 10th Philippine Quality Awards held in Malacañan Palace for our exemplary organizational performance and commitment to service excellence.

+the expansion of our ISOcertified QMS to our other critical processes.
 For 2008, LANDBANK expanded the coverage to include the branch banking operations of our PEZA-Roxas Boulevard Branch, ATM operations in Metro Manila, and lending operations of our Public Sector Department and Pampanga Lending Center.